 Previous HGNC Symbols for BCL6 Gene

 The protein encoded by this gene is a zinc finger transcription factor and contains an N-terminal POZ domain.
 This protein acts as a sequence-specific repressor of transcription, and has been shown to modulate the transcription of STAT-dependent IL-4 responses of B cells.
 This protein can interact with a variety of POZ-containing proteins that function as transcription corepressors.
 This gene is found to be frequently translocated and hypermutated in diffuse large-cell lymphoma (DLCL), and may be involved in the pathogenesis of DLCL.
 Alternatively spliced transcript variants encoding different protein isoforms have been found for this gene. [provided by RefSeq, Aug 2015]

 GeneCards Summary for BCL6 Gene

-BCL6 (B-Cell CLL/Lymphoma 6) is a Protein Coding gene.
+BCL6 (B Cell CLL/Lymphoma 6) is a Protein Coding gene.
 Diseases associated with BCL6 include Primary Mediastinal Large B-Cell Lymphoma and Intravascular Large B-Cell Lymphoma.
-Among its related pathways are Notch signaling pathway (KEGG) and Innate Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Among its related pathways are Gene Expression and FoxO signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is BCL6B.

 UniProtKB/Swiss-Prot for BCL6 Gene